smatechnologies/commvault-java/docs/commvault.md

 Create the OpCon global properties associated with the drop-down lists used when creating backup tasks.

 **CV_BACKUP_TYPES** Create the global property and add the values contained in **Backup File Types List** using a comma to separate them.
 The doubles quotes surrounding the values must be retained.
 These values will then be visible in the drop-down list.

-**CV_BACKUP_FILE_NAMESS** Create the global property and add the values contained in **Backup File Names List** using a comma to separate them.
+**CV_BACKUP_FILE_NAMES** Create the global property and add the values contained in **Backup File Names List** using a comma to separate them.
 The doubles quotes surrounding the values must be retained.
 These values will then be visible in the drop-down list.

 ## Configuration
 The Commvault connector uses a configuration file **Connector.config** that contains the Commvault account information.